Win at Life

 Sociologist Charles Derber coined the term in the 1980s to describe how everyday conversations tilt towards “the self”.
 It isn’t a psychological diagnosis or personality disorder.
 It’s a social behaviour pattern, something people do, not something they are.

 When someone shares something, we often want to relate, reassure, or join in.
-It’s meant as connection, but it can come across as comparison or even competition.
+It’s meant as a connection, but it can come across as a comparison or even competition.
 The focus shifts unintentionally, and the other person stops feeling heard.

 Shift responses: